Getting your child ready for summer camp can be overwhelming.

 That’s right, tens of thousands!

-Joanne is the owner of The Camp Experts, the premiere camp advisory service worldwide.
-With more than forty friendly expert advisors, they have first-hand knowledge of various summer camps, programs, and overnight experiences.
+With more than forty friendly expert advisors, the Camp Experts have first-hand knowledge of various summer camps, programs, and overnight experiences.
 And their service is completely free.

 19 Tips to Prepare for Summer Camp